-At this guarantee, we also desire the selected set $\mathcal{S}$ containing true training data points as much as possible, with is quantified by power:
+where the quantity inside the expectation is the \fdpfull{} (\fdpabbr{}), representing the fraction of false identifications in the selected set $\mathcal{S}$.
+At this guarantee, we also desire $\mathcal{S}$ containing true training data points as much as possible, which is quantified by power:

-It is worth noting that our formulation of training data identification is different from traditional membership inference.
-The latter focuses on classifying single data points, and providing theoretical guarantees for this task against large models is often intractable \citep{zhang2025position}.
-In contrast, our work shifts the focus to identifying a set of training data, thereby enabling rigorous statistical error control in practice.
-A detailed discussion of this distinction is provided in \Cref{sec:mia_dilemma}.
+It is worth noting that this formulation of training data identification is different from traditional membership inference.
+The latter focuses on instance-wise classification, and providing theoretical guarantees for this task against large models is often intractable \citep{zhang2025position}.
+In contrast, our work shifts the focus to a set-level identification, thereby enabling rigorous statistical error control in practice.
+A detailed discussion is provided in \Cref{sec:mia_dilemma}.

 In this paper, we mainly discuss the scenario that the auditor is only able to source data that are confirmed \textbf{non-members} of the training set.
 The calibration set $\mathcal{D}_{\text{cal}}=\{(X_i, M_i)\}_{i=1}^{n}$ is constructed such that $M_i = 0$ for all $i$.
 This is a widely used assumption \citep{ye2022enhanced, shi2024detecting,zhang2025finetuning} since it can be satisfied by using data generated after the model's training cutoff date (e.g., recent news articles or photos) or by leveraging private, proprietary data not publicly accessible for web scraping (e.g., internal corporate documents or unreleased creative works).
-We proceed by constructing a hypothesis testing framework with statistical guarantees using this calibration set.
+We proceed by constructing valid p-values for these hypotheses using the calibration set.